Shicheng-Guo/BIS180L_web/_posts/2016-04-22-public-key-private-key.md

     ssh-keygen -t RSA -C "youremail@ucdavis.edu"
     #creates a new ssh key pair using your email as an identifier

 When asked for a file to save the key in, just __press enter__ to save in the default location
+When asked for a passphrase, just __press enter__

 Make sure that the files exist